nakfoury/TwInfluence/README.md

 ## Usage
 \#Influence is currently deployed on Amazon Elastic Compute Cloud.
 It can be accessed [here](http://52.24.28.184).

   To use \#Influence, enter a popular hashtag into the search bar and press the "Go!" button.
 After a brief moment, you will be redirected to a result page bearing a stunning visualization of the top 5 most popular tweets with that hashtag.
-Clicking on any of them will reveal the top retweeters of that tweet, selected and sized by follower number.
+Clicking on any of them will reveal the top retweeters of that tweet, selected and sized by relative number of followers.

 ## Future Work
-Should you want to continue developing #Influence, here are some instructions to guide you:
+Should you want to continue developing #Influence, here is some information to guide you:
 #### Download and Installation
   1. Download the [source code](https://github.com/nakfoury/TwInfluence/archive/master.zip).
   2. Extract the code to your desired directory.